Azure/arc_jumpstart_docs/docs/azure_jumpstart_localbox/RB/_index.md

 - From inside the _LocalBox-Client_ VM, open File Explorer and navigate to _C:\LocalBox_.
 Right-click on the _Configure-VMLogicalNetwork.ps1_ PowerShell file and choose "Run with PowerShell."
 If you wish you can also review the file in VSCode.

+- From the _LocalBox-Client_ virtual machine, open File Explorer and navigate to the _C:\LocalBox_ folder.
+Right-click on "Configure-VMLogicalNetwork.ps1" and then select "Open with Visual Studio Code".

+- Click the "Run"-button:

   ![Screenshot showing how to run the Configure-VMLogicalNetwork.ps1 file](./run_with_powershell.png)

-- Once complete the script window will automatically close.
-You can now check your resource group and find the newly created logical network resource.
+- Once the script completes,  you can check your resource group and find the newly created logical network resource.

   ![Screenshot showing logical network in Azure portal](./logical_network.png)